North Geelong Warriors FC

-North Geelong Warriors Football Club, formerly known as North Geelong Croatia, is an Australian semi-professional soccer club from the regional Victorian city of Geelong.
-The club currently competes in the National Premier Leagues Victoria, Australia's second division in the country's league system and top division in Victoria.
+North Geelong Warriors Football Club, formerly known as North Geelong Croatia, is an Australian professional soccer club from the regional Victorian city of Geelong.
+The club currently competes in the Victoria Premier League 2, Australia's fourth division in the country's league system and third division in Victoria.
 The club was founded in 1967 by a large contingent of ethnic Croatians in the city of Geelong.
 The Warriors' home base is Elcho Park in the northern Geelong suburb of Lara.

 North Geelong is a regular participant in the Australian-Croatian Soccer Tournament, which it has hosted four times and won for the first time in 2014, in Wollongong, New South Wales.
 The club's greatest achievement is winning the 1992 Victorian Premier League title, becoming the first promoted side to achieve the feat.

 History

-Early Beginnings
+Beginnings

 North Geelong Croatia Soccer Club was formed in December 1967 by newly arrived Croatian migrants Mirko Hrkač, Ivan Sesar, Vinko Radojević and Aldo Siketa.
 North Geelong's first season saw it compete in Division 2 of the Ballarat, Geelong and Districts Soccer Association (BGDSA) in 1968, finishing in fourth place of the ten team division.
 The following year, North competed in Division 1 and a reserve side was formed.
 In 1970, the club fielded its first junior side, which competed under the name North United.